Brando-Commando/TARS/README.md

 # TARS
 TARS ( name inspired from the AI/robot companion of Interstellar ), is a standard voice assistant built in Python.

+  Several packages are needed to run this program and they can be found in the imports, however Selenium is not yet needed.
+  You will also need to use your own Wolfram Alpha API key, as I took mine out for privacy and security.

   So far, I have gotten the engine to work and the introduction.
 However, my first concern and goal is to get the calculations with Wolfram Alpha up and running.
 I am unsure as to exactly what issue im dealing with.
 Most likely an issue dealing with